Capital Gains Tax on a Residential Property

 - Indirect disposals (from 6 April 2019)

-Non-Residents have 3 different calculation methods and can choose which produces the best result.
+Non-Residents have 3 different calculation methods3 different calculation methods for Residential property and can choose which produces the best result.
 These are:

 - using the market value at 5 April 2015